top of page

 iconmonstr-accessibility-circle-filled-240 (1).png

-This three-day course will cover basic duties and responsibilities of the Resource Advisor during a Wildland Fire assignment, which will focus on highly sensitive areas of concern and address all-hazard situations.
+This three-day course covered basic duties and responsibilities of the Resource Advisor during a Wildland Fire assignment, which will focus on highly sensitive areas of concern and address all-hazard situations.
 In association with the Climate Science Alliance Stewardship Pathways program, this training will highlight cultural and traditional knowledges and perspectives in support of land stewardship through the use of fire.

 Resilient Restoration Stewardship Program Backgrounds.png